-The impacts of major solar farm development proposals cannot be fully considered in isolation.
+- 6.32 The impacts of major solar farm development proposals cannot be fully considered in isolation.
 The assessment of such applications in Newark & Sherwood District should take into account other consented, under construction and developed schemes that are of a similar nature, or otherwise contribute to a cumulative effect, both in the District and in neighbouring areas.

-- 6.33 In Paragraph 160, the NPPF states that while plans should provide a positive strategy for the use and supply of renewable and low carbon energy, they should also ensure that adverse impacts are addressed appropriately including cumulative landscape and visual impacts.
-Cumulative impacts relating to highways, flood risk, pollution, residential amenity and other relevant matters may also be material considerations. - 6.34 The forthcoming Landscape Sensitivity Study will be valuable in assisting the assessment of cumulative impacts.
+In certain circumstances, where the District Council is the decision maker, or will make recommendations about a decision, it could be necessary to consider schemes not consented but progressing through the planning system to seek to understand if the scheme is at a point where it could be taken into account when considering cumulative impacts. - 6.33 In Paragraph 1650, the NPPF states that while plans should provide a positive strategy for the use and supply of renewable and low carbon energy, they should also ensure that adverse impacts are addressed appropriately including cumulative landscape and visual impacts.
+Cumulative impacts relating to highways, flood risk, pollution, heritage assets, residential amenity and other relevant matters may also be material considerations. - 6.34 The forthcoming Landscape Sensitivity Study will be valuable in assisting the assessment of cumulative impacts.
 It will provide a baseline by creating a detailed picture of the development of solar energy schemes in Newark & Sherwood District and neighbouring areas, and it will also assess the sensitivity of landscapes to further such development in the light of existing cumulative impacts.